 - Performing an analysis of the external environment and obtaining an understanding of relevant societal themes and issues, and the characteristics of the company; - Evaluating the appropriateness of the reporting criteria used, their consistent application and related disclosures in the Report.
 This includes the evaluation of the results of stakeholder dialogue and the reasonableness of estimates made by the Management Board; - Obtaining an understanding of the reporting processes for the Report, including obtaining a general understanding of internal control relevant to our review; - Identifying areas of the Report where a material misstatement, whether due to fraud or error, are most likely to occur, designing and performing assurance procedures responsive to these areas, and obtaining assurance information that is sufficient and appropriate to provide a basis for our conclusion.
-These procedures included, amongst others: - Interviewing management and relevant staff at corporate level responsible for the strategy, policy and results; - Interviewing relevant staffresponsible for providing the information for, carrying out internal control procedures over, and consolidating the data in the Report; - Determining the nature and extent of review procedures for the group components and locations.
+These procedures included, amongst others: - Interviewing management and relevant staff at corporate level responsible for the strategy, policy and results; - Interviewing relevant staff responsible for providing the information for, carrying out internal control procedures over, and consolidating the data in the Report; - Determining the nature and extent of review procedures for the group components and locations.
 For this, the nature, extent and risk profile of these components are decisive.
 Based thereon we selected the components and locations to visit.
-The (virtual) visits to Nervión, Sangüesa, Cordovilla, Hexacomb Aoiz, Parenco, Elcorr and Vandra in Spain and The Netherlands are aimed at, on a local level, validating source level data and evaluating the design and implementation of internal controls and validation procedures; - Obtaining assurance information that the Report reconciles with underlying records of Smurfit Kappa; - Reviewing, on a limited test basis, relevant internal and external documentation; - Performing an analytical review of the data and trends. - Evaluating the presentation, structure and content of the Report; and - Considering whether the Report as a whole, including the disclosures, reflects the purpose of the reporting criteria used.
+The visits to Forney, San Antonio, Fort Worth, Mengibar, Saillat, St Leon Rot and Rheinwelle in the United States, Spain, France and Germany are aimed at, on a local level, validating source level data and evaluating the design and implementation of internal controls and validation procedures; - Obtaining assurance information that the Report reconciles with underlying records of Smurfit Kappa; - Reviewing, on a limited test basis, relevant internal and external documentation; and - Performing an analytical review of the data and trends.

+- Evaluating the consistency of the sustainability information with the information in the annual report which is not included in the scope of our review; - Evaluating the presentation, structure and content of the Report; and Considering whether the Report as a whole, including the disclosures, reflects the purpose of the reporting criteria used.